 Prevention tips for employee company work cell phone from being lost or stolen starts with helping the employee remember their phone.
 Phones are easily left behind while on the job: taking clients to lunch, dropping out of a pocket during a meeting, left at a vendor's site or client’s office, etc. The sooner the employee knows the phone has been left behind the better, so as to prevent security breaches, time delays, loss in productivity by having to backtrack and look for the phone…or, in the worst-case scenario, dealing with all the ramifications of a lost phone which may contain sensitive, confidential company information.

-A Prox PRD™ Phone Reminder Device (Phone Separation Alert) can help
+A Prox PRD® Phone Reminder Device (Phone Separation Alert) can help

-The new Prox PRD™ is equipped with its Advance Alert Technology, which helps employees remember their mobile cell phone before it is lost, thus reducing employer-provided phone loss claims and employee-owned cell phone loss.
-This new alert technology allows for an adjustment to the alert distance (typically 30 feet to 120 feet, but can be shorter or further depending on the surrounding environments) and an adjustment to the alert tune (employee preference).
+The new Prox PRD® is equipped with its Advance Alert Technology, which helps employees remember their mobile cell phone before it is lost, thus reducing employer-provided phone loss claims and employee-owned cell phone loss.
+This new alert technology allows for an adjustment to the alert distance, but can be shorter or further depending on the surrounding environments) and an adjustment to the alert tune (employee preference).
+The PRD was designed to alert before you get too far from your phone.
 The alert may also be temporarily suppressed for 15 mins, 30 mins, 1 hour, or 2 hours, if need be.
 And for employees who do a lot of work travel, there is a “Travel Mode” where the PRD will alert if the phone is accidentally (or intentionally) picked up and moving away and out of proximity of the PRD; great for airports, bars, hotel lobbies, etc.!

 The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.